quantumlib/Cirq/docs/dev/notebooks.md

 These notebooks should be excluded from both tests.

 The site that generates the outputs for notebooks also can't handle external dependencies.

 Thus, for notebooks with external dependencies, **all cells must have their outputs saved in the notebook file**.
+This ensures that the site pipeline will skip these notebooks.

 ## Lifecycle